HOW CAN I JOIN?

 By values-based, we mean that each chapter is looking for women who uphold their organizational values and have similar ideals and beliefs.
 We also mean that you should expect for conversations to focus on what is truly important to you and makes you unique.

 By mutual selection, we mean that both the organizations and potential new members have a say in this process.
 It is never solely the chapters’ decision on who to invite to be members.
 It also isn’t fully the choice of potential new members.
 Together, chapters and potential new members are working to find the best fit for everyone.

-Potential new members (PNMs) will travel to each sorority house on the first full day of formal recruitment to meet each chapter and learn more about what makes them unique.
-At the end of this day, PNMs will return to the Student Union to input their preferences of which organizations they would most like to visit the next day.
-Our recruitment follows a 6-4-2-1 schedule: you will visit 6 chapters on Day 1, up to 4 chapters on Day 2, and up to 2 chapters on Day 3.
+Potential new members (PNMs) will visit each sorority, over the course of 2 days, during the first round of formal recruitment (3 on day 1 & 3 on day 2) to meet each chapter and learn more about what makes them unique.
+At the end of this round, PNMs will return to the Student Union to input their preferences of which organizations they would most like to visit the next day.
+Our recruitment follows a 6-4-2-1 schedule: you will visit 6 chapters during Round 1, up to 4 chapters during Round 2, and up to 2 chapters during Preference Round (Round 3).
 On Bid Day (typically the Tuesday evening after Labor Day), PNMs will return to the Student Union to learn which sorority has offered them an invitation to membership!

-Check back in the summer for more information on fall recruitment for 2022.
+Check back in late-June/early-July for further information on fall recruitment for 2022.

 TOP 10 THINGS TO KNOW

 Joining a sorority can definitely seem stressful and overwhelming because of the formal process that takes place in the fall.
 The College Panhellenic Council and Office of Fraternity & Sorority Life staff are here to answer any question you may have.
 But in the meantime, here are the top ten things you need to know about sorority recruitment!